Start your own business

-If you’re thinking of starting up a business, you’ll first need to come up with a realistic idea that you can turn into a product or service.
+If you’re thinking of starting a business, you first need to come up with a realistic idea you can turn into a product or service.

 Find local support, including help with developing business ideas:

-You might have already come up with an idea for a business you think there’s a market for, or invented something you think people will want to buy.
-Find out how to register your idea to make sure nobody copies it without your permission.
+You might already have an idea for a business, or have invented something you think people will want to buy.
+Find out how to protect your intellectual property to make sure nobody copies it without your permission.

 Turn your idea into a business